Correlation-driven branch in doped excitonic insulators: Model and Method

 \subsection{Method}

 We employ the density-matrix renormalization group (DMRG) method~\cite{SWhite1992,SWhite1993,USchollwock2011} to obtain the ground state $\ket{\psi_0}$.
-The ground-state properties of the nondoped insulating state have been investigated by the previous DMRG calculation in Ref.~\cite{SEjima2014}.
+The ground-state properties of the nondoped insulating state have been investigated in a previous DMRG calculation in Ref.~\cite{SEjima2014}.
 We use the 1D chain of $L=160$ sites with open boundary conditions.
 In the present model, $M = N_b - N_a$ can be a quantum number.
 We evaluate the energy as a function of $M$ and employ the state with the lowest energy as the ground state.
 The bond dimension for the ground-state calculation is up to $m=2000$, where the largest truncation error is less than $10^{-10}$.
-We evolve the system in real time using the time-evolving block decimation (TEBD) algorithm~\cite{GVidal2003} to obtain dynamical correlation functions.
+We evolve the system in real time using the time-evolving block decimation (TEBD) algorithm~\cite{GVidal2003} to obtain the dynamical correlation functions.
 The time evolution is carried out using the second-order Suzuki-Trotter decomposition~\cite{SPaeckel2019}.
-The time step $\delta t = 0.01/t_{\rm h}$ and the bond dimension $m=1000$ are used for time evolutions up to $t_{\rm max} = 40/t_{\rm h}$.
+The time step $\delta t = 0.01/t_{\rm h}$ and the bond dimension $m=1000$ are used for the time evolution up to $t_{\rm max} = 40/t_{\rm h}$.
 The damping factor, which gives Lorentzian broadening in the spectral functions, is $\eta=0.125t_{\rm h}$.
-We employ the window function $w(t) = [ 1 + \cos(\pi t/t_{\rm max}) ]/2$ in the Fourier transformation to reduce artifacts from the finite-time cutoff at $t_{\rm max}$~\cite{SMilner_arXiv}.
-The Fermi level is defined as $E_{\rm F} = -[ E_{\rm min}(N-1) - E_0(N)]$, where $E_0(N)$ is the ground-state energy of $N$ fermions and $E_{\rm min}(N-1)$ is the minimum energy when one fermion is removed from the ground-state configuration~\cite{Emin}.
-In this definition, $E_{\rm F}$ of the insulating state corresponds to the lower edge of the band gap.
+We employ the window function $w(t) = [ 1 + \cos(\pi t/t_{\rm max}) ]/2$ in the Fourier transformation to reduce artifacts from the finite-time cutoff at $t_{\rm max}$~\cite{SMilner2026}.
+Unless otherwise specified, $A_{\alpha}(k,\omega)$ is plotted in units of $t_{\rm h}^{-1}$.
+The upper~($+$) and lower~($-$) edges of the band gap of the insulating state are given by $\pm [ E_{\rm min}(N \pm 1) - E_0(N) ]$, where $E_0(N)$ is the ground-state energy of $N$ fermions and $E_{\rm min}(N\pm 1)$ is the minimum energy when one fermion is added ($+1$) or removed ($-1$) from the ground-state configuration~\cite{Emin}.
+The Fermi level is defined as $E_{\rm F} = [ E_{\rm min}(N+1) - E_{\rm min}(N-1)]/2$.